renata-turkes/renata-turkes-dinky.github.io/turkevs2021noise/READ_ME.md

 <br>
 <br>
-Since the runtime of some parts of the notebook is quite extensive, the folder also includes the most important variables from our experiment on 1000 MNIST images.
+Since the runtime of some parts of the notebook is quite extensive, the folder also includes the most important variables from our experiment on 1000 MNIST images, in variables.zip.
 First of all, both non-noisy and noisy data is stored:
 - data_trnsf.pkl: images
 - data_filt_trnsf.pkl: filtration function values
 - data_sign_homdim_filt_trnsf.pkl: PH across persistence signatures, homological dimensions and filtrations